Jason Delay Player Props: Pirates vs. Marlins

-Jason Delay -- with a slugging percentage of .208 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Braxton Garrett on the hill, on June 22 at 6:40 PM ET.
+On Saturday, Jason Delay (.143 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Cubs.
+In his last game he had a hitless performance (0-for-1) against the Marlins.

 Jason Delay Game Info & Props vs. the Marlins